18.104.22.168 Manifest grants & rejections for DSP

-DSP may only be granted without the need for further assessment in the following LIMITED CIRCUMSTANCES.
+DSP may only be granted without the need for further assessment in LIMITED CIRCUMSTANCES.

-Manifest grants may only be made where a person has:
+Manifest grants may only be made where a person:

-- permanent blindness (meets the test for permanent blindness for social security purposes)
+- has permanent blindness (meets the test for permanent blindness for social security purposes)

-- an intellectual disability where medical evidence clearly indicates an IQ of less than 70
+- has an intellectual disability where medical evidence clearly indicates an IQ of less than 70

-- an assessment indicating that they require nursing home level care (see note below)
+- has an assessment indicating that they require nursing home level care (see note below)

 - is in receipt of a DVA disability pension at special rate (totally and permanently incapacitated (TPI)).